 Weren't they supposed to minimize that call?

-And isn't it usually passed pr past practice that they would they would put an American wouldn't even put the individual's name on whatever whatever report they ended up writing and certainly not leak it for political purposes.
+And isn't it usually past practice that they would put an American, wouldn't even put the individual's name on whatever report they ended up writing and certainly not leak it for political purposes.

-Oh no, that's uh you know I met with the people who did this collection, and they were very clear when I met with them.
+Oh, no, that's, you know, I met with the people who did this collection, and they were very clear when I met with them.

-They said, Hey, Pete, if we ever are, you know, Chairman, if we ever collect on Americans, uh the number one thing we do is, you know, we yeah, we deep six it.
+They said, hey, Pete, if we ever, you know, chairman, if we ever collect on Americans, the number one thing we do is, you know, we, yeah, we deep six it.

 That information goes places where nobody should ever be able to find it.

-Uh and you know, then we'll go if we want to do more surveillance, we'll go get a court order to surveil that American specifically.
+And, you know, then we'll go, if we want to do more surveillance, we'll go get a court order to surveil that American specifically.

-Uh, but clearly what happened with Flynn is they collected on Flynn, they transcribed it, they didn't bury it.
+But clearly what happened with Flynn is they collected on Flynn.

-Uh I don't know what they heard that had national security implications, uh, but then they spread it across the a number of agencies, uh, which I'm not sure was lawful.
+But then they spread it across a number of agencies, which I'm not sure was lawful.

-The press published it, and you know, General Flynn was was blindsided and I think inappropriately and illegally.
+The press published it, and General Flynn was blindsided, and I think inappropriately and illegally.

 In other words, if we have high-level intelligence officials that are leaking this type of sensitive data, that's a big problem.

-Uh secondly, when we find out through the reporting of John Solomon and Sarah Carter that, yeah, there was an investigation, there was a Pfizer, there were two separate warrants, and as an on an ancillary side of things, they looked into Donald Trump's server.
+Secondly, when we find out through the reporting of John Solomon and Sarah Carter that, yeah, there was an investigation, there was a FISA, there were two separate warrants, and on an ancillary side of things, they looked into Donald Trump's server.

-That's what they've been reporting, and in fact found nothing, no issue of collusion, and everybody in the media is running rampant with a with a conspiracy theory.
+That's what they've been reporting, and in fact, found nothing, no issue of collusion, and everybody in the media is running rampant with a conspiracy theory.

-Number one, I think uh, at least for the intelligence committees, they really uh I think the leadership ought to really just step back and do their investigation.
+Number one, I think, at least for the intelligence committees, they really, I think the leadership ought to really just step back and do their investigation.

 There's plenty of things for them to take a look at.